shubham-singal00/Compiler/README.md

 # Compiler

-## Compiler for a costom programming language
+## Compiler for a custom programming language
 ---
 ## Installing and running the program